peteash10/blog.peteashton.com/_posts/2018-04-13-three-artists.md

 description: I went to some gallery shows and would like to show you work by three young people.
 ---

-I went to some gallery shows and would like to show you work by three young people, two at the start of something interesting, and one who seems to have made a massive leap into something very special.
+I went to some gallery shows and would like to show you work by three young people, two at the start of something interesting, and one who has made a massive leap into something very special.

 ### Joe Mulford